 - Catfish in the rivers.
 Those blues and channels don’t ever stop feeding for more than a day or two at a time.
 Ever.
 Frontal systems and pressure changes can shut them down temporarily, but as long as you can get a cut bait into a deep hole, you have a shot at catching catfish.
 Read Tidal Blue Catfish Behemoths, to get the scoop.

 - Ice fishing to the west and north.
 You may have to drive a bit, but lakes like Deep Creek in Western Maryland and Marburg in southern Pennsylvania make ice fishing possible even in our climate.
 If it gets really frigid some Bay tributaries might freeze up, too.
-Stay tuned, FishTalk readers – next month contributor Jim Gronaw will be bringing us a feature focused on ice fishing in this part of the world.
-We have a “Cheap and Easy Ice Fishing” primer and video, you'll want to see.
+We have a “Cheap and Easy Ice Fishing” primer and video you'll want to see, if you want to give it a shot.

 - Yellow perch.
 This species often bites best when it’s chilly, and you don’t have to wait for the spring runs.
 Virtually all the creeks and rivers they spawn in have a deep hole or two down-river from spring hotspots, where the yellows ball up and spend the winter months.
 Our article detailing this fishery is Winter Yellow Perch Fishing at Tidal Creeks.

-- Tautog off the coast.
+Yellow perch are known as excellent target for winter fishing.
+Added bonus: they taste great! - Tautog off the coast.
 This oceanic option can be very difficult to pursue due to winter weather, but when there’s a window of low winds and acceptable seas, anglers leaving Indian River, Ocean City, and Virginia Beach can get in on some seriously good toggin’.
+You can try it on your own boat if it hasn't been winterized, or jump on a head boat or charter.
 Check out Tautog Fishing: These Fish Like it Cold.

 - Recreational oyster tonging.
 Yes, oyster tonging!
 It takes some research to ID local public bars and you may need to hunt around to find a pair of tongs, but recreational oyster tonging is an adventure (read: workout) every Chesapeake dweller should experience at least once in their life.
 Tip: if you don’t have a pair of tongs you can duct-tape a broomstick or two to a crab net to extend its reach, squash the hoop into a more or less rectangular shape, and drag bottom with it.
 The Rube Golderg-ish harvesting tool certainly doesn’t work as well as tongs, but you can scrape up a dozen or two oysters with it if you work at it a bit.

-BONUS Winter Fishing Tip: At this time of year, it’s often best to use bait – live bait, whenever possible.
+Winter Fishing Tip: At this time of year, it’s often best to use bait – live bait, whenever possible.
 It may be hard if not impossible to work an artificial slowly enough to tempt the fish but still look real during the dead of winter, and some species, like yellow perch and crappie, will often hover next to your offering and stare at it before striking.
+Certainly there are exceptions, but as a general rule of thumb bait is great when it comes to winter fishing.